LexPredict/lexpredict-contraxsuite/docker/README.md

     If you decide to create a separate disk then mount it at **/data** before running the setup script (next step).
     For AWS use these instructions to make a separate disk available: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html

+* Declare all required system or django variables (like DOCKER_DJANGO_SECRET_KEY) in setenv.sh or setenv_local.sh

 * Run script: **setup_local_contraxsuite_ubuntu_16_04.sh** and enter the information which it requests.

     The script will do the following: